dcunited001/dcunited001.github.io/_posts/2017-02-21-civil-disobedience-and-operational-strategy-in-information-warfare.md

 concept.
 For example, the concept of a transnational corporation is completely different than a transnational conflict.
 But, a transnational NIAC is not bound by the provisions of the Geneva Convention which bar the use of psychological torture.
 Transnationalism in its legal sense threatens to undermine certain long held constants of interational law.
-The fluid nature of transnationalism tends torwards flexibility for legal applications, but also contributes to risk of redefinition and and, thus, reinspection of decisions where transnationalism was material to an argument.
+The fluid nature of transnationalism tends torwards flexibility for legal applications, but also contributes to risk of redefinition.
+Thus, reinspection of decisions where transnationalism was material to an argument.

 What results?
 The desired endstate of postnationalism which, if reified, pervades at least until we colonize space.